zeusrahl/meet/README.md

+# Overview

+This program was designed to showcase a serverless application.

+---

+## Key Features

+- Filter events by city.
+- Show/hide event details.
+- Specify number of events.
+- Use the app when offline.
+- Add an app shortcut to the home screen.
+- View a chart showing the number of upcoming events by city.

+## Built With

+React
+AWS
+Google Cloud Platform

+## Tested With

+jest-cucumber
+puppeteer

+---

+## Developer created User Stories

-# FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS
+### FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS

-## Scenario 1: An event element is collapsed by default
+#### Scenario 1: An event element is collapsed by default

 As a user,
 I should be able to view all the events collapsed when I open the app